UKCloud/ecs-s3-examples/README-Test.md

-# UKCloud Atmos S3 Storage Examples
+# UKCloud ECS S3 Storage Examples

-This project contains sample code for common operations against UKCloud's Atmos based Cloud Storage service.
-Whilst Atmos itslef supports both an S3 compatible and an EMC native API the samples in this repository are designed to work with the S3 compatible endpoint only.
+This project contains sample code for common operations against UKCloud's ECS based Cloud Storage service.
+Whilst ECS itslef supports both an S3 compatible and an EMC native API the samples in this repository are designed to work with the S3 compatible endpoint only.